 Another common pattern that emerges in bank intranet is the need for information about branch management and their day-to-day needs.

 This can include information about safety protocols, procedures for bank tellers about cash-in and cash-out, opening and closing procedures, branch inspections, and courier pick-up times, for example.

 This information is highly relevant to the front-line team.
 It can be stored in a “products and services” area, or in “banking services”.
 It’s a clever idea to test the intranet system with staff to find out where they’re most likely to look for information before rolling out the software company-wide.

 Knowledge-sharing and employee engagement

-Intranet banking software is important in building a positive environment for employees, keeping them engaged and helping them to enjoy their duties and share their knowledge.
+Intranet software is important in building a positive environment for bank employees, keeping them engaged and helping them to enjoy their duties and share their knowledge.
 Popular aspects of the software include an up-to-date, detailed employee directory, discussion forums about services and products where staff can share knowledge, and a chance for staff to “like” content and publicly thank each other.